SuperPWA/super-progressive-web-apps/readme.txt

 = 1.9 =
 * Date:
-* Tested with WordPress 4.9.7
+* Tested with WordPress 4.9.7.
 * Enhancement: SuperPWA is now translated to French thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent).
-* Enhancement: Added compatibility with Google Chrome 68 Mini Info-Bar
+* Enhancement: Added compatibility with Google Chrome 68 Mini Info-Bar.
+* Enhancement: Added support for images in offline page.
+Images added to offline page are now cached during service worker activation.
 * Bug Fix: Fixed issue where translation files in /languages/ folder was not being loaded.

 = 1.8.1 =